US ARMY Yakima Training Center

 From 2018 to 2019, regional Army staff and Ecology spent 18 months negotiating a site cleanup order, before PFAS were included as contaminants.
 PFAS are known as “emerging” contaminants.
 We’re learning more about this class of harmful chemicals.
 The cleanup order, Agreed Order #DE 18125, was available for public comment between August and October of 2020, but it wasn’t finalized because the Army refused to sign that order.

-Currently, the Army is conducting investigations and drinking water mitigation efforts without public review or Ecology oversight.
 The Enforcement Order and Corrective Action Permit will ensure that the public and Ecology have opportunities to review and comment on the Army’s investigation and cleanup activities.

 The Statement of Basis written by Ecology provides technical details about the site contamination.